erichosick/erichosick.github.com/_posts/2014-09-18-design-javascript-and-homoiconicity.md

     persistIt3.go; // invoke the program

 That's kinda cool.
-When the persister-message runs go on the writeToCon-message placed in the fileType property, writeToCon runs the message in the text property.
+When the persister-mechanism runs go on the writeToCon-mechanism placed in the fileType property, writeToCon runs the mechanism in the text property.

-That eventually causes the text in the form field to propagate up to the writeToCon-message which then writes that text to the console.
+That eventually causes the text in the form field to propagate up to the writeToCon-mechanism which then writes that text to the console.

-The writeToCon-message then propagates the text up to the persist-message which uses the text to determine the file type.
+The writeToCon-mechanism then propagates the text up to the persist-mechanism which uses the text to determine the file type.

 If you look back, you will notice that no matter how complex the program, the interface to it is the exact same.
 To invoke the behavior of **any program** you simply call go on that program.